 Founded in 2013 by a small group of educators, the Catalyst Educational Research Center, Inc. (CERC) has conducted original and groundbreaking research in developmental education that is delivered online.
 In 2015, CERC accepted the invitation of the Elijah Glenn Ward Family Foundation to become the Foundation’s research division.
 CERC’s hypothesis is that while all communities have the capacity to be healthy and whole, some face very real and seemingly insurmountable economic and social challenges that can be addressed through the production of pertinent data that is based upon research.

-The goal of CERC, working with the Ward Family Foundation and Ward College, is to leverage the voices and resources of these three entities through research that brings permanent change in the African American and other low-income communities of Chicago.
-The ultimate goal of our research is to provide community stakeholders and policymakers with the evidence that they need to enact significant change in their communities.
+The goal of CERC, working with the Ward Foundation and its programs, is to leverage the voices and resources of the Foundation through research that brings about permanent change in low-income, minority, South Side Chicago communities.
+The goal of our research is to provide community stakeholders and policymakers with the evidence that they need to enact significant change in their communities.

 The mission of CERC is to conduct research and to sponsor action that provides social and educational opportunity for low-income, minority and / or at-risk men, women and children.